-- Reactive or responsive provision of information: Anyone can make a request to a public authority for information that he or she wants, and that authority should provide the information to the requester within a set timeframe. - ➤ Proactive provision of information: Public authorities should publish key types of information even without a specific request for that information, so that everyone can access it.
+- ➤ Reactive (i.e. responsive) provision of information: Anyone can make a request to a public authority for information that he or she wants, and that authority should provide the information to the requester within a set timeframe. - ➤ Proactive provision of information: Public authorities should publish key types of information even without a specific request for that information, so that everyone can access it.